 • Imaging reports and files if relevant

-• A short translated summary of your case
+• A short bilingual case summary and your questions for the doctor

 If a family member attends

-• Know who will speak for logistics and payment
+• Know who will handle on-site communication and payment

-• Carry the companion's passport copy if needed
+• Carry the companion's passport or ID copy

-• Bring relationship proof if hospital or visa context may require it
+• Bring relationship proof if the hospital or visa route requires it

 Typical first-visit flow